Azure/azure-sdk-for-js/sdk/iot/modelsrepository/README.md

 ## Key concepts

-The Azure IoT Models Repository library for Javascript is written to interact with the Azure IoT PlugAndPlay Models Repository, for those developers who wish to write applications in Javascript to do so.
+The Azure IoT Models Repository library for JavaScript is written to interact with the Azure IoT PlugAndPlay Models Repository, for those developers who wish to write applications in JavaScript to do so.

 ### Currently supported environments